• Home

 Illicit Trade and Sovereign Credit Risk

-Illicit trade has a direct negative impact on the very economic, social, and institutional risk factors that credit rating agencies evaluate to determine countries’ ability to honor their debt.
-The corruption, crime, human trafficking, money laundering, and environmental degradation connected with illicit trade all combine to weaken a country’s economic, financial and institutional stability that underpin its credit ratings.
+Illicit trade directly undermines the economic, social, and institutional risk factors that credit rating agencies assess in determining countries’ ability to honor their debt.
+The cumulative costs of illicit trade all combine to weaken a country’s economic, financial, and institutional stability that underpin its credit ratings.

 Picture